staedlern/highdim_stats/_exercises_and_solutions.md

     ## [1] 40.71655

 We draw calibration plots for the 2 models.
-Model 1 is slightly better calibrated.
+Model 1 is better calibrated.

 ``` r